 All About Camp

-Apply for financial aid through the American Diabetes Association (ADA).
-Financial assistance is available for campers, and your paperwork is included in your supplemental forms email after you register.
-For questions regarding Financial Aid, contact Nicole Matti at firstname.lastname@example.org or 248-433-3830.
+Apply for financial aid through the American Diabetes Association (ADA) for Camp Midicha.
+Financial assistance is available for campers, just be sure to note that you are seeking financial aid on your camp paperwork.
+It will be in your supplemental forms during the registration process.
+For questions regarding ADA financial assistance contact Becky Barnett at RBarnett@diabetes.org.

-Connect with local organizations in your area like Knights of Columbus, Elks Lodge, Lions Club, and Kiwanis Club as many of these organizations offer scholarships and resources for children in their communities.
-The Lions Club Scholarship for Camp Midicha can be found here.
+Connect with local organizations in your area.
+Groups like Knights of Columbus, Elks Lodge, Lions Club and Kiwanis Club often offer scholarships for camps, among other resources.

 What to Expect at Camp

-Our patients who attend Camp Midicha are blown away by the bonding and activities, and many claim that Camp Midicha is the best thing about having diabetes.
-Read some of our patient testimonials below to learn why camp is such a rewarding experience for our T1D patients.
+All of the camps also integrate T1D education to help campers learn new skills and gain independence.
+Our patients who attend camps are blown away by the bonding and activities, and many claim that bonding with other diabetes patients is the best thing about having diabetes!
+Read some of our patients' testimonials below to learn why camp is such a rewarding experience for our T1D patients.

 Dining and Safety

 All camps provide menus that are T1D-friendly and can cater to necessary dietary restrictions and allergies.
 Camp staff include doctors, nurse practitioners, nurses, CDCESs (certified diabetes care and education specialists), young adult counselors, registered dietitians, and mental health support staff.
 Many camp staff members manage diabetes or treat patients with T1D every day, and camp counselors often live with T1D themselves!
 All camps have procedures for blood sugar checks through the day and night, for insulin pumps while swimming, carb counting at meal times, infusion site changes, and management of both high and low blood sugars.
 Check out each camp for specific details about their programs.